Pine Ridge Reservation In South Dakota Suffers Two Weeks Of Flooding

 "What used to be a dry creek is now a swelling, raging river," said Peri Pourier, South Dakota state representative for the district that includes Pine Ridge.

 The freshman representative has been coordinating relief efforts for the community, where many residents were cut off by flooded roadways.
 "There are community and tribe members getting on horseback to reach people and get them supplies," Pourier told NPR.

-Henry Red Cloud is a resident of the reservation and lives beside what was once a dry creek bed.
+Henry Red Cloud, a resident of the reservation, lives beside what was once a dry creek bed.
 He spoke to NPR as he oversaw the rescue of his dog, Chief, from his home's front porch.
 "Currently we're in waders and there's a gentleman here to help me save the dog," he said.

 The 60-year-old Oglala Sioux Tribe member was born and raised on the Pine Ridge Reservation.
 "It's usually dry here — we never get this kind of flooding," he said.
 "It's like a 100-year flood."

-Some residents have spent nearly two weeks stranded in their homes and some have alluded to a slow response from state and federal assistance, according to The New York Times.
+Some residents have spent nearly two weeks stranded in their homes, and some have alluded to a slow response from state and federal assistance, according to The New York Times.

-On the 13th day of flooding, Pourier said she's not sure why it took until the weekend for South Dakota Gov. Kristi Noem to deploy National Guard soldiers to the reservation.
+On the 13th day of flooding, Pourier said she is not sure why it took until the weekend for South Dakota Gov. Kristi Noem to deploy National Guard soldiers to the reservation.
 "I know that requests [for assistance] were made early on," Pourier said.

 But Noem, who visited the reservation on Saturday, told The New York Times that she approved formal requests for assistance soon after the Oglala Sioux Tribe, which administers the reservation, made them.